• Skip to primary navigation

 Vanilla Custard Sauce

-• 1 ½ cups Heavy Cream (or heavy whipping cream)
+• Heavy Cream - 1½ cups of heavy cream (or heavy whipping cream).

 Our delicious Irish Apple Cake freshly baked and out of the oven, set on a wire cooling rack to cool completely.

 1. Prep oven and pan.
-Preheat your oven to 375 degrees F (190 degrees C) and generously coat your 9-10 inch springform pan with butter (or butter and flour), or spray with a non-stick cooking spray.
+Preheat your oven to 375°F (190°C) and generously coat your 9-10 inch springform pan with butter (or butter and flour), or spray with a non-stick cooking spray.

 2. Cream butter and sugar.
-In a large mixing bowl, or the bowl of your stand mixer, mix together the room temperature butter and sugar.
+In a large mixing bowl, mix together the 1 cup of room temperature butter and 1¼ cups of sugar.

 3. Add dry ingredients.
-Add salt, baking powder, ground cinnamon, and ground nutmeg.
+Next, add a pinch of salt, 2 tablespoons of baking powder, ½ teaspoon of ground cinnamon, and ¼ teaspoon of ground nutmeg to the same bowl.
 Stir to combine.
-Add the all-purpose flour and mix until evenly distributed.
+Add 4 cups of flour and mix until evenly distributed.

 4. Wash, slice, and add apples.
-Prepare the apples as desired.
+Prepare the 4 large apples as desired.
 I washed and sliced my apples (peeling them is optional), then placed them in my food processor and pulsed a few times for smaller pieces (but not finely chopped).
-If chopping your slices, cut the slices about ¼ inch thick then cut each slice into 1 inch chunks.
-Add the chopped apples, then mix until evenly distributed as well.
+If chopping your slices, cut them about ¼ inch thick, then cut each slice into 1-inch chunks.
+Add the chopped apples to the bowl, then mix until evenly distributed as well.

 5. Combine with wet ingredients.
-Add the eggs to your milk, and stir until eggs are broken and mixed into the milk.
+In a separate bowl, add 2 eggs to 1½ cups of milk, and stir until eggs are broken and mixed into the milk.
 Pour the milk and eggs mixture over the flour mixture and stir until just combined.
 The batter will be thick and lumpy.

 Bake the Cake

 1. Bake.
-Transfer the batter to a your buttered springform pan, then smooth the top of the batter.
-Place the springform pan in the center of the oven and bake for about a hour and 15 minutes, or until an inserted knife or cake tester comes out clean. *Check the cake at 50 minutes to make sure the top isn't getting too browned, if needed, cover with a sheet of aluminum foil.
+Transfer the batter to your buttered springform pan, then smooth the top of the batter.
+Place the springform pan in the center of the oven and bake for about an hour and 15 minutes, or until an inserted knife or cake tester comes out clean.
+Start checking at about 50 minutes to ensure you don't overcook it!

 2. Cool and serve.
-Remove the cake from your oven and allow to cool slightly on a wire cooling rack, about 5 minutes.
-Then remove from the springform pan and allow to cool slightly, if serving warm.
-Or allow to cool completely if serving later.
+Remove the cake from your oven and allow it to cool slightly (about 5 minutes).
+Then, remove from the springform pan and allow to cool slightly, if serving warm.
+Or allow cooling completely if serving later.

 How To Make Vanilla Custard Sauce

-1. In a saucepan, heat the heavy cream and sugar over a medium temperature until it comes to a low boil.
-Stir the heavy cream occasionally as it heats, rapidly if needed to prevent the heavy cream from boiling too rapidly.
+1. Heat and stir.
+In a saucepan, heat 1½ cups of heavy cream and ½ cup of sugar over medium heat until it comes to a low boil.
+Stir the heavy cream occasionally as it heats, rapidly if needed, to prevent the heavy cream from boiling too rapidly.
 If needed, remove your saucepan from the heat to keep your cream at a low boil.

-2. Whisk the egg yolks while the heavy cream is heating.
-Then slowly add the heated heavy cream and sugar slowly (very slowly at first to prevent cooking the eggs!).
-Drizzle in a tablespoon potion initially, whisk, repeat until the egg yolks have been tempered with the heated cream.
+2. Add eggs.
+Meanwhile, whisk the 6 egg yolks in a separate bowl.
+Then, slowly add the heated heavy cream mixture to the eggs (very slowly at first to prevent cooking the eggs!).
+Drizzle in a tablespoon portion initially, whisk, and repeat until the egg yolks have been tempered with the heated cream.
 It should take a few minutes of whisking to fully incorporate the heated cream and egg yolks.

-3. Return the cream to your saucepan.
-Continually whisk the mixture over medium-low temperature until the sauce thickens, about 3-4 minutes.
-Remove from heat and whisk in the vanilla extract.
+3. Thicken the sauce.
+Return the cream to your saucepan.
+Continually whisk the mixture over medium-low heat until the sauce thickens, about 3-4 minutes.
+Remove from heat and whisk in ½ tablespoon of vanilla extract.

 🥡 Storing & Reheating